E. Charles Osterberg III, MD, FACS

 E. Charles Osterberg III, MD, FACS, is a board-certified urologist and serves as the Chief of Urology, a clinical partnership between Ascension Seton and UT Health Austin.
 He specializes in reconstructive urology, genitourinary trauma, prosthetics, and robotic surgery.
 Additionally, Dr. Osterberg is an assistant professor in the Dell Medical School Department of Surgery and Perioperative Care.

-Dr. Osterberg earned his medical degree from Northwestern University Feinberg School of Medicine and his bachelor’s in communication sciences and disorders from Northwestern University.
-He completed both an internship and residency in urology at New York-Presbyterian/Weill Cornell Medical College and a fellowship in genitourinary reconstruction and trauma at the University of California, San Francisco.
+Dr. Osterberg earned his bachelor’s degree in communication sciences and disorders from Northwestern University and his his medical degree from Northwestern University Feinberg School of Medicine and He completed both an internship and residency in urology at New York-Presbyterian/Weill Cornell Medical College and a fellowship in genitourinary reconstruction and trauma at the University of California, San Francisco.

 Dr. Osterberg was the first fellowship-trained male reconstructive urologist in Central Texas who focuses exclusively on male urethral stricture disease.
 He also has a special interest in penile implant surgery, Peyronie’s disease, robotic ureteral reconstruction, and complications of prostate cancer treatment, including bladder neck contractures, rectal fistulas, and incontinence (artificial urinary sphincter placement).
 He is passionate about treating complications from prior urologic surgery, such as urethral strictures, radiation injury, genital lymphedema, stress incontinence, erectile dysfunction, urinary fistulas, voiding dysfunction, and penile curvature.
 He is an author of more than 90 peer-reviewed publications, which have appeared in some of the most prestigious medical journals, including JAMA Surgery, the Journal of Clinical Oncology, and The Journal of Urology, as well as several textbook chapters.
 He currently serves as an expert reviewer for The Journal of Urology and Urology, the official journal for the Genitourinary Reconstruction Society.
 He has also been invited to give national and international lectures on urologic reconstruction.
 He is an active member of the American Urological Association and the Society for Genitourinary Reconstructive Surgeons.
 He also serves as a diplomat to the American Board of Urology and is a fellow of the American College of Surgeons.